MBB Consulting: What’s Different About the Big 3 Firms

 The BCG recruitment process has many similarities with that of McKinsey and Bain, but there are certain aspects that matter more for the BCG recruitment process when compared to the other two.

-• Interviewee-led cases: BCG interviews are candidate-led and the ability to drive the interview while letting the interviewer know the reasoning behind your steps is important to passing your case interview round.
+• Interviewee-led cases: BCG interviews are candidate-led.
+The ability to drive the case forward while letting the interviewer know the reasoning behind your steps is important to passing your interview.

 • Tailored case structures and solutions: BCG is the “nerdy” MBB and that shows up as BCG tends to solve every client’s problem in a tailored way.
 When applying to BCG, your case structure must be tailored to the business problem at hand.